Positivity in Amplitudes and Quantum Entanglement: Introduction

 An interesting question is whether these two notions of positivity---that is, the amplitudes' positivity and entanglement entropy---can be related.
 Do quantum information bounds place additional constraints on EFTs?
-Or is the optical theorem somehow itself a statement about the entanglement structure of the S-matrix?
-While there are many realizations of the unitarity in quantum field theory, in this paper we aim to connect those associated with these two manifestations of positivity.
-The intersection of quantum entanglement and the S-matrix has not been fully investigated, though there have been interesting observations made about the relation between entanglement extremization and low-energy emergent symmetries~\cite{Beane:2018oxh,Low:2021ufv,Aoude:2020mlg,Chen:2021huj,Carena:2023vjc}, as well as between entanglement and the Yang-Mills/gravity double copy~\cite{Cheung:2020uts}.
-In notable work, Ref.~\cite{Cheung:2023hkq} considered the quantum Tsallis entropy and showed that, subject to certain conditions on an unentangled initial state, it grows under perturbative scattering.
-The deeper question of whether positivity of the quantum entanglement itself can {\it imply} amplitudes' positivity, in a broader context of states with general quantum numbers, has not been explored.
-This question---focusing on discrete Hilbert spaces and asking the converse of whether positivity can emerge from entanglement---is especially interesting from both a quantum computing and phenomenological standpoint, as many particles in the standard model possess flavor or polarization.
+Or is the optical theorem itself a statement about entanglement in the S-matrix? { The intersection of quantum entanglement and scattering is a subject of increasing interest~\cite{Low:2024hvn,Kowalska:2024kbs,Kowalska:2025qmf,Peschanski:2026edo,Cheung:2023hkq}, including its relation to emergent symmetries~\cite{Beane:2018oxh,Low:2021ufv,Aoude:2020mlg,Chen:2021huj,Carena:2023vjc}, as well as the Yang Mills/gravity double copy~\cite{Cheung:2020uts}.} Notably, Ref.~\cite{Cheung:2023hkq} considered the quantum Tsallis entropy and showed that, subject to certain conditions on an unentangled initial state, it grows under perturbative scattering.
+The question of whether positivity of the quantum entanglement---computed formally as a mathematical operation on the object obtained by evolving the state with the S-matrix, irrespective of whether that S-matrix is unitarity---itself can {\it imply} amplitudes' positivity, in a broader context of states with general quantum numbers, especially relevant for both the contexts of quantum computing and particle phenomenology, has not been explored.

-In this Letter, we address this problem and show that amplitudes' positivity is {\it precisely equivalent} to positivity of entropy, for a general perturbative quantum theory.
-Specifically, we will show that the linearized entropy,\footnote{The linearized entropy equals the von~Neumann entropy at leading order, linearized around a maximally mixed state.
-The quantity $\gamma \equiv \text{Tr}_A \left[ \hat{\rho}^2_{A} \right]$ is known as the purity and ranges over $1/d \leq \gamma \leq 1$ where $d$ is the dimension of $\mathcal{H}_A$.
-The case $\gamma = 1$ corresponds to a pure state and $\gamma = 1/d$ to a maximally mixed state.} defined as
+In this paper, we address this problem and show that amplitudes' positivity is related to positivity of another object, specifically the trace of the square of the state acted upon with the S-matrix, for a general perturbative quantum theory.
+That is, we define the following quantity ${\cal E}$, computed from the state via